NCAR/DART/observations/obs_converters/Ameriflux/fluxnetfull_to_obs.rst

    :doc:`../../../assimilation_code/programs/obs_sequence_tool/obs_sequence_tool`

-For some models (CLM, for example), it is required to reorganize the observation sequence files into a series of files that contains ONLY the observations for each assimilation.
+For some models (CLM, for example), it is required to reorganize the observation sequence files into a series of files that contains ONLY the observations for each assimilation time step.
 This can be achieved with the `makedaily.sh <makedaily.sh>`__ script.

 Namelist